Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 with $p\in(1,\fz)$ and $K$ being a positive constant independent of $f$, and the weak-type weighted norm inequality in the endpoint case $p=1$,

 are characterized, respectively, by the Muckenhoupt class $A_p$,

 with the supremum taken over all cubes $Q$, and the Muckenhoupt class $A_1$,

-Namely, for $p\in(1,\fz)$, the weighted norm inequality \eqref{eq12-31-c} holds true if and only if $w\in A_p$, and the weak-type weighted norm inequality \eqref{eq1-10-a} holds true if and only if $w\in A_1$.
+Namely, for $p\in(1,\fz)$, \eqref{eq12-31-c} holds true if and only if $w\in A_p$, and \eqref{eq1-10-a} holds true if and only if $w\in A_1$.
 The original proofs were given by B. Muckenhoupt \cite{Muc72} based on an interpolation argument and a remarkable self-improving property of $A_p$ weights, which says that $w\in A_p$ implies $w\in A_{p-\varepsilon}$ for some $\varepsilon>0$ (i.e., openness property).
 Later, R. R. Coifman and C. Fefferman \cite{CoFe74} gave a greatly simplified proof by a crucial reverse H\"older inequality for the $A_p$ weight.
 After that, an elementary proof for \eqref{eq12-31-c} avoiding the reverse H\"older inequality was provided by M. Christ and R. Fefferman \cite{cf83} based essentially on the Calder\'on-Zygmund decomposition.
 For further results concerning weighted norm inequalities on maximal operators and singular integral operators, we refer the reader to the series of contributions by T. Hyt\"onen \cite{th12,th18} and A. K. Lerner \cite{l07,l13,l20}.

 In addition, there is an intimate connection between John-Nirenberg BMO functions, B. Muckenhoupt's $A_p$ weights, reverse H\"older inequalities and C. Fefferman's $H^1-\mathrm{BMO}$ duality theorem.
 This connection can be roughly described by saying that BMO consists of the logarithms of $A_p$ weights or BMO consists of the logarithms of weights that satisfies the reverse H\"older inequality, which further gives a new proof of C. Fefferman's duality theorem; see \cite{gr85,s93}.
 Indeed, the $A_p$ weight theory has already reached a great level of perfection and has found applications in several branches of analysis, from complex function theory to partial differential equations; see, for example, \cite{cf76,fs71,gr85,HMW73,l06,l11,t12,t15}.